cloud2-terraform-modules/.github/README.md

 ## GitHub Actions Workflow Templates

 We also include GitHub Actions workflow templates aimed at strengthening security across repositories.
 Workflow Templates can be accessed easily from the GitHub UI when creating a new workflow.

+We have default templates for Pull Requests and Main Pushes.